EmilSkaaning/DeepStruc/README.md

 (hcp) and stacking faulted structures, where DeepStruc can recognize the stacking faulted structures as an interpolation between fcc and hcp and construct new structural models based on a PDF.
 The MAE is in this example 0.030 ± 0.019 Å.

 The MMNPs are provided as a graph-based input to the encoder of DeepStruc.
-We compare the DeepStruc with a similar DGM without the graph-based encoder.
+We compare DeepStruc with a similar DGM without the graph-based encoder.
 DeepStruc is able to reconstruct the structures using a smaller dimension of the latent space thus having a better generative capabillity.
 We also compared DeepStruc with a brute-force modelling approach and a tree-based classification algorithm.
 The ML models are significantly faster than the brute-force approach, but DeepStruc